 Before attempting this, be sure to earth yourself to discharge any electrostatic charges that can damage your system.

-Also Read: Onboard Wi-Fi vs Wi-Fi Card vs Wi-Fi USB
+Also Read: Onboard WiFi vs. WiFi Card vs. WiFi USB

 Actual speeds you get and rated speeds usually vary depending on the card model as well as the physical setting of your system.

-As mentioned earlier, the latest PCIe WiFi 6 cards have an average of 2.4 Gbps (300 MB/s) max transfer speed at 5 GHz frequency and 574 Mbps (71.75 MB/s) on 2.4 GHz Frequency.
+As mentioned, the latest PCIe WiFi 6 cards have an average of 2.4 Gbps (300 MB/s) max transfer speed at 5 GHz frequency and 574 Mbps (71.75 MB/s) at 2.4 GHz Frequency.

-Rest assured that most of the newer devices operate at 5 GHz frequency and can leverage the faster 2.4 Gbps speeds.
+Most newer devices operate at 5 GHz frequency and can leverage the faster 2.4 Gbps speeds.

 Also Read: Do Motherboards Come with WiFi?